The Journey of Faith

 He would take my command to heart but crumble in his efforts.

 I embraced the situation with belief and hope.
-My fight to make him walk again became my another purpose of living.
-Eight weeks had passed by and the verdict of doctors that he will never walk again…well, never bothered me.
+My fight to make him walk again became my other purpose of living.
+Eight weeks had passed by and the verdict of doctors that he will never walk again…well never bothered me.

 I knew, just one day he would.